millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   The easiest way to get to the OCI Compute Console is to first navigate to the My Services Dashboard page:
     ![](images/300/snap0014294.jpg)

 -   From the My Services Dashboard page, open the upper left menu and expand Services.
-Under Services, click on the entry titled "Compute".  *Hint: you might want to right-click on Compute and choose "open in new tab" so that you can easily return to the My Services Dashboard if needed*:
+Under Services, click on the entry titled "Compute".  *Hint: you might want to right-click on Compute and choose "open in new tab" so that you can keep the My Services Dashboard open*:
     ![](images/300/snap0014295.jpg)

 -   This should take you to the OCI Compute Console: